OSOceanAcoustics/echopype/README.rst

 - Simrad EK60 echosounder (``.raw`` files)
 - ASL Environmental Sciences AZFP echosounders (``.01A`` files)

+In the `ek80 <https://github.com/OSOceanAcoustics/echopype/tree/ek80>`_ development branch
+we are actively developing file conversion and processing routines such as pulse compression and calibration for the broadband Simrad EK80 ``.raw`` files.

 The file conversion functionality converts data from manufacturer-specific binary formats into a standardized netCDF files, based on which all subsequent computations are performed.